NKI-AI/kosmos-documentation/docs/pycharm_remote.rst

 SSH connections
 ---------------

 First, you’ll want to set up (in PyCharm) the SSH connections that you’re going to need, which you can do in Preferences -> Tools -> SSH Configurations.
-You definitely need a setup for ``eratosthenes`` in order to do the deployment/sync, and then some more connections to the compute nodes for connecting to a remote interpreter.
-In this example, i’ll use ``ptolemaeus`` as a target for that.
+You definitely need a setup for the node you wish to connect to (for example ``gaia``, ``hamilton``, etc.) in order to do the deployment/sync, and then some more connections to the compute nodes for connecting to a remote interpreter.
+In this example, I’ll use ``ptolemaeus`` as a target for that and ``gaia`` as the node I want to connect to.

-So, we create two connections, which I call ``rhpc-eratosthenes`` and ``rhpc-ptolemaeus``.
+So, we create two connections, which I call ``rhpc-gaia`` and ``rhpc-ptolemaeus``.
 Use the local .ssh/config file for authentication, and keep all other default settings.
 These are then available globally in PyCharm (i.e. not project-specific).
 Test the connections with the button just to be sure.
 In my setup, I created a directory ~/pycharm-sync in my homefolder on the rhpc cluster to sync all projects to, but you may want to use a different method of course.

 Next, create a pycharm project on your local machine (and add code if you wish).
 So far it’s all quite straightforward, now the actual deployment/interpreter setup starts.